glowinthedark/js-media-browser/README.md

 		hide .git
 		index ''
 	}
+	# required in chrome for allowing loading PDF files in an iframe
+	header {
+		X-Frame-Options SAMEORIGIN
 	}
+}
 ```

 > NOTE: The caddy `file_server_browser` module must have the `index ''` instruction.
-Otherwise caddy will attempt to load any existing `index.html` files (if present) instead of returning directory listings in JSON format as required by the client-side.
+Otherwise caddy will attempt to load existing `index.html` files (if present) instead of returning directory listings in JSON format as required by the client-side.

 ## Features: